|Welcome to the Bramfield Website|

 Bramfield is a Suffolk village steeped in history, containing many interesting

 features.
 As the sea is less than ten miles away Bramfield is well placed for

 the delights of both the countryside and the Heritage Coast of north-east Suffolk.
 Accommodation is

 easy to find with Bed and Breakfast offered

-Manor Farmhouse in the main village street and at Chapel Cottage.
+Manor Farmhouse in the main village street.